tishttash/Artist-Favouritism/README.md

 ## What it does
 Goes through all my created playlists and picks out the tracks by the specified artist.
-Compiles them into a new playlist (which I will proceed to delete after i get sick of loooping it lol!)
+Compiles them into a new playlist (which I will proceed to delete after i get sick of loooping it...)

-## How to run locally:
+## How to run:
-1. Navigate to root directory
+1. Can only be run locally for now
+2. Go to spotify developer and create an app
+3. Find your client id and client secret credentials and add it to the 'clientcreds.py' file
+4. Find your user id and add it to the 'clientcreds.py' file
-2. Run the script (artist_favouritism.py) with python
+5. Run the script locally with python3
-3. Follow instructions on script

 ## Troubleshooting: